ejfresch/saturnV/README.md

 SaturnV takes .fasta files as input (assembled genomes) and produces a matrix of presence/abscence for all the genes that constitute the pangenome of the species considered.

-SaturnV is named after the rocket that brought humankind to the Moon in 1969.
+SaturnV is named after the rocket[1] that brought humankind to the Moon in 1969.
 A bit like its space couterpart, SaturnV relies on several modules that have to function one after the other in order to achieve the objectives of the mission: determining, comparing and displaying core and accessory genes.

 SaturnV was mainly written in Perl.
 Some parts are written in R and python.